bellingcat/telegram-phone-number-checker/README.md

 Insert your PHONE_NUMBER, the API_ID and the API_HASH in the script.
 Then, run the script: python3 Telegram_phone_validation.py

-If available, you will now receive the Username (starting with @) that is connected with this number.
+If available, you will now receive the Telegram Username (starting with @) that is connected with this number.

 If you get an error message this might be due to the following reasons:
 1. The phone number has not been used to create a Telegram account;